Exercises to Do During The Pandemic

 To regress the exercise, you can move your legs further apart (creating a more stable base) or plank on your knees.

 From the plank, bring your hips to the sky.
 Let the head face towards the floor and release the shoulders.
-This is called downward facing dog.
+This is called the downward-facing dog.

 You should feel elongation of the spine here.
 Try to keep your legs as straight as possible in this pose.